fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

   * res: The result set returned when backcall `taos_query_a`
   * fp: Callback function.
 Its parameter `param` is a user-definable parameter construct passed to the callback function; `numOfRows` is the number of rows of data obtained (not a function of the entire query result set).
 In the callback function, applications can get each row of the batch records by calling `taos_fetch_rows` forward iteration.
 After reading all the records in a block, the application needs to continue calling `taos_fetch_rows_a` in the callback function to obtain the next batch of records for processing until the number of records returned (`numOfRows`) is zero (the result is returned) or the number of records is negative (the query fails).

-The asynchronous APIs of TDengine all use non-blocking calling mode.
+The asynchronous APIs of DThouse all use non-blocking calling mode.
 Applications can use multithreading to open multiple tables at the same time, and can query or insert to each open table at the same time.
 It should be pointed out that the **application client must ensure that the operation on the same table is completely serialized**, that is, when the insertion or query operation on the same table is not completed (when no result returned), the second insertion or query operation cannot be performed.

 <a class="anchor" id="stmt"></a>
 ### Parameter binding API

-In addition to calling `taos_query` directly for queries, TDengine also provides a Prepare API that supports parameter binding.
+In addition to calling `taos_query` directly for queries, DThouse also provides a Prepare API that supports parameter binding.
 Like MySQL, these APIs currently only support using question mark `?` to represent the parameters to be bound, as follows:

 - `TAOS_STMT* taos_stmt_init(TAOS *taos)`